cfsengineering/CEASIOMpy/ceasiompy/PyAVL/README.md

 ## Installation or requirements

-Following the automatic installation procedure on the [CEASIOMpy installation page](../../installation/INSTALLATION.md) should install `PyAVL` automatically with the other tools.
+Following the automatic installation procedure on the [CEASIOMpy installation page](../../installation/INSTALLATION.md) should install `PyAVL` automatically along with the other tools.

 ## Limitations